-Aug 7 - Nov 5 (E-90 - E) 24-hour Contribution Reports During the 90 days immediately preceding an election and including Election Day, the following contributions that total in the aggregate of \$1,000 or more must be reported within 24 hours to the county elections official.
-496: File if independent expenditures of \$1,000 or more are made.
-497: File if a contribution of \$1,000 or more in the aggregate is received from a single source.
-497: File if a contribution of \$1,000 or more in the aggregate is made to a candidate or measure being voted upon or to a political party committee.
-The recipient of a non-monetary contribution of \$1,000 or more must file a Form 497 report within 48 hours from the time the contribution is received.
+Jul 14 - Aug.
+8 (E-113 to E-88) Candidate's Statement of Qualifications - Special District Between these dates, candidates may prepare a statement of qualifications, not to exceed 200 words, to be included in the County Voter Information Guide.
+The statement shall be filed and paid for at the time the Declaration of Candidacy is filed.
+The statement may not be changed but may be withdrawn up until 5 pm on August 11 if the contest closes on August 8, or August 14 if the contest closes on August 13 after the extension period. §13307 Aug 6 - Nov 4 (E-90 - E) 24-hour Contribution Reports During the 90 days immediately preceding an election and including Election Day, the following contributions that total in the aggregate of \$1,000 or more must be reported within 24 hours to the county elections official.
 File by personal delivery, e-mail, guaranteed overnight service, fax or online, if available.
-Cal.
-Code Regs.
-Tit.
-2 §18116; Gov. Code 82036, 84203, 85204, 85309 Aug 9 (E-88) Last day for Candidates to File to Run for Office Deadline for candidates for school board or special district boards to obtain and file their Declaration of Candidacy.
+Gov. Code 82036, 84203, 85204 Aug 8 (E-88) Last day for Candidates to File to Run for Office Deadline for candidates for special district boards to obtain and file their Declaration of Candidacy.
 Forms are obtained from and filed with the county Elections Department.
 If the candidate wants to file a Candidate's Statement of Qualifications, it must be filed and paid for (unless the district has agreed to pay) at the same time that the Declaration of Candidacy is being filed.
-The two documents may not be filed independent of one another.
-This is also the deadline for candidates for city office to submit nomination papers and their Declaration of Candidacy.
-Nomination documents are obtained from and filed with their respective City Clerk. §10220-10227, 10510; Gov. Code §36503 Any candidate who has filed a Declaration of Candidacy may withdraw that declaration up until 5 pm on August 9.
+The two documents may not be filed independent of one another. §10510 Any candidate who has filed a Declaration of Candidacy may withdraw that declaration up until 5 pm on August 8.
 Candidates may not withdraw after that time unless there is an extension if the incumbent does not file. §10510(a) If the incumbent does not file, there will be a five-day extension for anyone other than the incumbent to file.
 Aug.
-9 (E-88) Last Day to Submit Resolutions of Consolidation Final deadline for the governing body of a district, city, school or other political subdivision which requests consolidation of a local election for candidates and/or measures to file the request with the County Elections Department.
-Earlier filing dates are encouraged to meet printing schedules. §10401, 10402 Aug 10 - Aug 14 (E-87 to E-83) Candidate filing extension If the incumbent does not file by 5 pm on August 9, there is a 5-day filing extension for anyone other than the incumbent to file for office. §10516
+8 (E-88) Last Day to Submit Resolutions of Consolidation Final deadline for the governing body of a district, city, school or other political subdivision which requests consolidation of a local election for candidates and/or measures to file the request with the County Elections Department.
+Earlier filing dates are encouraged to meet printing schedules. §10401, 10402, 10404 Aug 9 - Aug 13 (E-87 to E-83) Candidate filing extension If the incumbent does not file by 5 pm on August 8, there is a 5-day filing extension for anyone other than the incumbent to file for office.
+The extension does not apply when there is no incumbent to be elected.
+This occurs when there is a vacant seat or a termed out incumbent. §10516